 Neasa is a BAFTA-winning Director and Writer for ﬁlm and television drama.
 Born in Dublin, she began her career with a Double First from the National College of Art and Design Ireland, winning a scholarship to the Universität der Künste Berlin, achieving a Master’s degree in Politics and Aesthetics at NCAD, before completing her PhD at Trinity College Dublin.

-Neasa returned to Ireland to make award-winning documentaries with RTÉ, as well as designing the national broadcaster’s rebranding.
-Neasa moved into drama as the youngest ever director of RTÉ serial drama Fair City.
+Early in her career, Neasa made award-winning documentaries with RTÉ, as well as designing the national broadcaster’s logo and branding.
+She moved into drama as the youngest ever director of RTÉ serial drama Fair City.
 This led to writing and directing for the theatre in her native Dublin.
-The quality of her work led to commissions with Channel Four and the BBC, where Neasa carved her reputation in making world-class drama.
+The quality of her work led to commissions with BBC, Channel Four, Amazon and Netflix, where Neasa has carved a reputation in making world-class drama.